 Around the Top

 At the top of the hill, all comprised of solid limestone, are a series of ‘cup holes’ which should look familiar to those who’ve visited Göbekli Tepe.

 They bear a strong resemblance to the markings at Enclosure E, situated outside of the main domed area.
-Perhaps they acted as vessels for some kind of liquid, either for rituals or to attract birds like vultures.
+Perhaps they functioned as vessels for some kind of liquid, either for rituals or to attract birds like vultures.

-Author Andrew Collins, who’s visited numerous Neolithic sites around the region, points out that many in Şanlıurfa Province contain similar markings.
+Author Andrew Collins, who’s visited numerous Neolithic sites around the region, points out that many places in Şanlıurfa Province contain similar markings.